Reproducing topological properties with quasi-Majorana states: Summary and Outlook

 \section{Summary and Outlook}

-\co{Quasi-Majorana states naturally emerge in the presence of smooth potential barriers, and mimic Majoranas because of exponential suppressed coupling.} Experimental setups to measure Majorana states in hybrid semiconductor-superconductor nanowire devices contain electrostatic gates that can generate smooth potential profiles, which give rise to non-topological quasi-Majorana states, that have an exponentially suppressed energy as a function of magnetic field.
+\co{Quasi-Majorana states naturally emerge in the presence of smooth potential barriers, and mimic Majoranas because of exponentially suppressed coupling.} Experimental setups to measure Majorana states in hybrid semiconductor-superconductor nanowire devices contain electrostatic gates that can generate smooth potential profiles, which give rise to non-topological quasi-Majorana states, that have an exponentially suppressed energy as a function of the magnetic field.
 Additionally, one of the quasi-Majorana states has an exponentially suppressed coupling across the tunnel barrier.
-This makes quasi-Majoranas mimic all local Majorana signatures, specifically a quantized zero-bias peak conductance in the tunnel spectroscopy, the resonance spectrum in a coupled nanowire - quantum dot device, and $4\pi$-periodicity of the energy levels as a function of phase in a Josephson junction.
+This makes quasi-Majoranas mimic all local Majorana signatures, specifically a quantized zero-bias peak conductance in the tunneling spectroscopy, the resonance spectrum in a coupled nanowire - quantum dot device, and $4\pi$-periodicity of the energy levels as a function of phase in a Josephson junction.
+Therefore, it is impossible to categorise signatures in current Majorana experiments into topological Majorana states or trivial quasi-Majorana states.

 \co{To experimentally distinguish quasi-Majoranas from topological Majoranas, we propose an opening of the tunnel barrier and probing a bulk phase transition.} A measurement of a bulk phase transition, rather than a measurement of the presence of local (quasi-)Majorana states, can experimentally distinguish non-topological quasi-Majorana states from topological Majorana states.
-Additionally, we propose to to measure conductance in the open regime, which results in a plateau at $G=4e^2/h$ around zero bias in the conductance in presence of quasi-Majoranas, and in a conductance dip to $G=2e^2/h$ at zero bias in presence of topological, spatially separated Majoranas.
+Additionally, we propose to measure conductance in the open regime, which results in a plateau at $G=4e^2/h$ around zero bias in the conductance in presence of quasi-Majoranas, and in a conductance dip to $G=2e^2/h$ at zero bias in presence of topological, spatially separated Majoranas.